joshuarichards001/financial-freedom/README.md

   - Expense Category Comparison
 - A budget where you set how much you want to spend on a category and it will compare it to how much you've actually spent on that category.
 - Can plug and play with the sections that you want.
 If you click on the NavBar items it will remove/add them to the screen.

 - Full user support, can create a username and password to have your own transaction list
 - Can login, logout and register a user
+- Can sign in using your Google Account

 I will be expanding the functionality in the future.